 After we had success with the first attempt we were pretty excited.
 But after the second application and going 12 days strong without any mice activity, I find myself asking is it truly the mint oil?

-It doesn’t matter that we have food in our RV though, because we have our shield up, and that shield is made of the wonderful smelling 100% pure peppermint oil.
-It doesn’t hurt that it smells good too 🙂
+It doesn’t matter that we have food in our RV though, because we have our shield up, and that shield is peppermint oil.
+It doesn’t hurt that it smells good too.

 I hope you found this information helpful, and if you are dealing with a mouse problem I truly hope this will help get them out of your home and back wherever they came from.

 Our main tip when it comes to using mint oil to deter mice is to make sure you use enough.
-From what we read (and experienced the first time around), those that didn’t find success using it didn’t use enough.
-Since our second round of adding mint oil throughout our RV, we’ve been mice free 🙂
+From what we read (and experienced the first time around), those that didn’t find success using it didn’t use enough or place it around enough areas.
+Since our second round of adding mint oil throughout our RV, we’ve been mice free!

 Have you had a mouse problem in your home or RV?
 If so, how did you handle it?
 We would love to hear about your experiences, including any with mint oil in the comments below.